-Robert Clowes is the coordinator the Lisbon Mind & Cognition Group which is part of the ArgLab at IFILNOVA.
-He is funded as a Post-Doctoral Researcher from FCT for the project: Virtualism and the Mind: Rethinking Presence, Representation and Self: – (SFRH/BPD/70440/2010.
+Robert Clowes is the coordinator the Lisbon Mind & Reasoning Group which is part of the ArgLab at IFILNOVA.

 Much of Clowes' current work focuses is the intersection of technology and mind from written language through to internet technology.
 He is currently working on a monograph which seeks to pull together research themes from some recently published papers, building on some recent publications about how our minds employ and relate to current internet technology (Clowes, 2012, 2013, 2014a, 2014b).
 The book is tentatively entitled Thinking in the Cloud.

-I am very interested in 4E (Extended, Embodied, Embedded and Enactive) approaches to mind.
-My PhD Thesis focused on these themes as related to the cognitive role of language (Clowes, 2008).
-More recently I have been working on working on the compatability of 4E approaches with a revised representational approach to the mind (Clowes & Mendonça, Forthcoming).
+He develops work primarily in the 4E (Extended, Embodied, Embedded and Enactive) tradition of approaches to mind.
+His PhD Thesis focused on these themes as related to the cognitive role of language (Clowes, 2008).

-Other themes I work on include: phenomenological approaches to schizophrenia and the intersection of conceptions of social and bodily selves.
-How body representation relates to social ideas of self.
-A critique of the idea that pre-reflective self experience is necessarily minimal; ( I am currently working on a paper on the implication of this for changes in self-experience in early schizophrenia for phenomenology and cognitive science and propose presenting around this theme).
-Can an extended mind ever be a shared mind?
-The role of language in extending our native cognitive resources.
+Other themes he works on include: phenomenological approaches to schizophrenia and the intersection of conceptions of social and bodily selves, how body representation relates to social ideas of self.
+A critique of the idea that pre-reflective self experience is necessarily minimal.

 Clowes, R. W., & Mendonça, D. (2015).
 Representation Redux: Is there still a useful role for representation to play in the context of embodied, dynamicist and situated theories of mind?
 New Ideas in Psychology.